bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/championing-projects.md

   implementation work yet.
 - For multiprocess, people flew to meet in person.
 Had discussions there, was useful.
 - Having a goal is important.
-Leadering is repeating the goal over and over again.
+Leadership is repeating the goal over and over again.
 - For multiprocess, it lingered for years.
 But it seems to have changed, Sv2 stuff is recent.